brudnak/MOM/README.md

 In MOM, there are no means for profitability reports that take into consideration marketplace fees (such as Amazon FBA, FBM, Walmart, Ebay, etc.) or actual shipping costs.
 This project includes several types of reports that are designed to catch sales or shipping mistakes that would otherwise lose us money on an order, or to report individual and aggregate profitiability after taking processing costs into consideration.

 The Backorder Report also includes a more comprehensive report on backorder items, including the current in-house stock, the number of units currently on active POs, and the orders on which these items are on backorder.

+Each report also includes an email option so that managers can get a simplified copy of the information (with link to the corresponding report).

 ## BATCH
 In MOM, orders in certain phases of the order fulfillment process can be viewed from the "batch" feature, where they can then be processed en masse.
 However, the window in which the specific orders for each phase can be viewed does not allow the user to copy the numbers or click on them to lead them to the order.